Tbetta’s Bullets: Round 3

 Bubble Boys & Benched Bucks

 Last week our big trade dilemma came down to philosophy – do we take the old school trading approach and trade in a reliable Keeper (points), or do we take risks with bolters on the bubble for a couple of weeks (cash)?
+It was such a hard decision I considered quitting and playing one of the mobile casinos at www.EasyMobileCasino.com.
+However I’m glad I decided not to give up.
 This week, my trading mentality is conflicted between two similarly polarising strategies – to go for the cash, or bank the points while we can.